Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Uncertainty in Speculation Accuracy

 Predicting speculation accuracy is difficult due to the inherent complexity of token generation in LLMs.
-Attention heads across layers serve different roles that vary with context\,\cite{clark2019does, wang2024differentiation}.
+For instance, attention heads across layers serve different roles that vary with context\,\cite{clark2019does, wang2024differentiation}.
 Some compute attention scores globally over many tokens, while others focus locally on a subset.
-A single attention head is reported to switch unpredictably between global and local computations\,\cite{donhauser2025unveiling}, which we also observed.
-Furthermore, our analysis showed that mapping attention heads between the draft and target models does not provide useful signals for speculation accuracy -- even heads that strongly correlate with those in the target model show no noticeable differences in attention patterns between accepted and rejected tokens (not shown due to space limit).
+A single attention head can switch unpredictably between global and local computations\,\cite{donhauser2025unveiling}.
+Consistent with prior findings, our analysis correlating attention heads between the draft and target models shows that draft-side attention patterns do not provide reliable signals for predicting speculation accuracy.

-From these preliminary analyses, we confirmed that predicting speculation accuracy based on the draft model’s inference process, attention patterns, and past accuracy is infeasible.
-This uncertainty in speculation accuracy poses a challenge for scaling up inference serving with SD.
+From these preliminary analyses, we found that predicting speculation accuracy based on the draft model’s token distribution (or its entropy), attention patterns, or past accuracy is infeasible.
+This uncertainty in speculation accuracy poses a major challenge to scaling inference serving with SD.